Accessible Parking at UNM for the Mobility Impaired

 Temporary Handicapped Placards

-We can provide temporary handicapped permits for use on the university campus for up to 6 weeks.
+We can provide temporary handicapped permits for UNM students, faculty, and staff to use on UNM campus for up to 6 weeks.
 To obtain one of these permits please follow the instructions below.

 Discouraging Abuse of ADA/Handicapped Parking